microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/02-Connect-To-An-MCP-Server.md

 To make sure we can reach the MCP Server from Microsoft Copilot Studio, we'll add a dev tunnel.
 During these steps, you will be prompted to log in.
 Use the Entra ID account from this workshop when you are prompted to log in.

 > [!Note] A dev tunnel creates a secure connection that exposes your local development server to the internet through a public URL.
 This allows cloud services like Copilot Studio to access your locally running MCP server.
+We use this to test that the MCP Server is working but if you want to use this in production you would deploy the MCP server.

 In the terminal at the bottom of Visual Studio Code, we are going to configure a dev tunnel.